 28 Events (Super Saturdays, 2-day event, Town Criers Competition, Remembrance Sunday) 2 3 Medium Operation Risk and event plans carried out for Council Events.
-January 2026 Director of Culture, Events & Promotions / Culture, Events & Promotions Committee EMPLOY ER LIABILITY 29 Employment Law 1 2 Low Yeovil Town Council is member of SALC.
+January 2026 Director of Culture, Events & Promotions / Culture, Events & Promotions Committee EMPLOYER LIABILITY 29 Employment Law 1 2 Low Yeovil Town Council is member of SALC.
 Town Clerk is a member of SLCC.
 Assistant Town Clerk undergoing training with Chartered Institute of Personnel and Development (Level 3 & 5).
 Subscription to South West Councils.
 Policies reviewed and updated as necessary.
 Regular meetings of Staffing Committee.
 Advice sought as necessary.
-January 2026 Chief Executive/ Finance & Policy Executive/ Staffing Committee 30 Comply with Inland Revenue HM Revenue and Customs (HMRC) requirements 2 1 Low Sage Payroll software which is HMRC compliant is used.
+January 2026 Chief Executive/ Finance & Policy Executive/ Staffing Committee 30 Comply with Inland Revenue HM Revenue and Customs (HMRC) requirements 2 1 Low Sage Payroll software which is IR HMRC compliant is used.
 Internal and External auditor carry out checks.
 January 2026 Chief Executive/ Deputy Responsible Finance Officer / Finance & Policy Executive 31 Safety of Staff and visitors 2 1 Low Records kept of those who visit.
 Camera fitted at front desk of Town House.
 Regular risk assessments.
 Advice sought and actioned from Police and Yeovil Crime Reduction Team regarding maintaining the safety of all.
 January 2026 Chief Executive/ Finance & Policy Executive 32 Recognise and accepts responsibility as employer 3 2 Medium Policies and Procedures in place and regularly reviewed.
 Staff concerns treated as appropriate.
 Regular meetings of Staffing Committee.
 January 2026 Chief Executive/ Finance & Policy

-33 Remote Worker Safety 2 2 Medium Lone working policy that all staff members are aware of.
+33 Remote Worker Facilities Officer Safety 2 2 Medium Lone working policy that all staff members are aware of.
 Key duties risk assessed.
-January 2026 Executive/ Staffing Committee Chief Executive/ Finance & Policy Executive 34 Remote working health and well-being 2 2 Medium The Council does not allow routine working from home.
+January 2026 Executive/ Staffing Committee Chief Executive/ Finance & Policy Executive 34 health and well- being 2 2 Medium The Council does not allow routine working from home.
 Any remote working needs to be agreed with the Town Clerk with regular check -ins with those working remotely.
 January 2026 Chief Executive/ Finance & Policy Executive 35 Identification of staff 4 1 Low ID badges to be worn so that staff can be identified January 2026 Chief Executive/ Finance & Policy Executive 36 against malicious behaviour (both online and offline) 3 2 Medium Dignity at Work Policy available.
 Notices on Facebook and within office that that Yeovil Town Council will not tolerate bullying or harassment of any of its employees, officials, members, contractors, visitors to the council or members of the public from the community.
 Any malicious behaviour reported to the police or other agency as appropriate.
 January 2026 Chief Executive/ Finance & Policy Executive STAFFIN 37 3 2 Medium All key duties can be covered.
-Annual Leave is co- January Chief ordinated to ensure the workplace can be always covered.
-2026 Executive/ Finance & Policy Executive
+Annual Leave is co- ordinated to ensure the office workplace can be always covered.
+If the office can not be covered, the office is closed to the public with notifications given on Facebook and the Notice Board outside Town House.
+January 2026 Chief Executive/ Finance & Policy Executive